cylc/cylc-flow/tests/functional/README.md

 With Cylc this typically involves building workflow configurations which cause many parts of the system (and other systems) to be activated.

-This includes interaction with other systems (e.g. batch schedulers), command line interfaces / outputs, etc.
+This includes interaction with other systems (e.g. batch schedulers/job runners), command line interfaces / outputs, etc.

 ## How To Run "Non-Generic" Tests?